How to Start an LLC in Idaho? (In 10 Easy Steps)

 Quick Summary

-• Forming an LLC in Idaho involves choosing a business name, hiring a registered agent, and complying with state requirements.
+• Forming an LLC in Idaho means choosing a business name, hiring a registered agent, and meeting Idaho state requirements — in the right order.

-• Idaho's business-friendly environment enables LLCs to thrive, contributing to 22.7% of the state's \$3.7 billion export revenue.
+• Idaho's business-friendly environment helps LLCs thrive — they contribute to 22.7% of the state's $3.7 billion in export revenue.

 Not sure which LLC is right for you?
 Let us help.